nanashi07/cv/README.md

 ## Summary

-Familiar to design and develop software system, analysis and performance tunning, improve development process efficiency and producing quality.
-Understand performance issue and maintainability of development, having ability to intergrate with developing system and various solution, and be able to work independently or leading members to achieve goals.
+Familiar to design and develop software system, analysis and performance tuning, improve development process efficiency and producing quality.
+Understand performance issue and maintainability of development, having ability to integrate with developing system and various solution, and be able to work independently or leading members to achieve goals.

-Major use Java and C#, and use Python / node.js / go, etc. as asistance.
+Major use Java and C#, and use Python / node.js / go, etc. as assistance.
 Familiar to web based systems, experienced with frameworks like Angular, Vue, Polymer, jQuery and so on.
 Familiar to SQL Server, Oracle and substitute of MySQL database.

-Beside programming, familiar to linux system and solutions such as nginx, ELK, SonarQube, docker, Kubernetes and experenced with cloud service of GCP and Azure.
+Beside programming, familiar to linux system and solutions such as nginx, ELK, SonarQube, docker, Kubernetes and experienced with cloud service of GCP and Azure.

 Love learning technology, have a habit of reading technology articles every day, and survey in-depth for things I interested in.
 Doing my owned side project at leisure time, and push completed projects to Github.